MediaMath/lambda-cron/README.md

 * Be able to disable tasks
 * Index file to know which tasks must runs and avoid read all of them
 * Support all parameters for [boto3 SQS.Queue.send_message](http://boto3.readthedocs.io/en/latest/reference/services/sqs.html#SQS.Queue.send_message)
+* Support all HTTP methods in [Requests](http://docs.python-requests.org/en/master/)
 * Improve CLI output.
 * Add new commands:
   * Upload tasks to S3
   * Manage/show logs
+* Create LambdaCron package to be installed with pip
+  * File with settings in ~/.lambda-cron
+  * Setting files can include other setting files.